Chapter 1. Getting Started

 - Screen features: Screen Quality Control, Orientation, Scale, Capture and Record, Screen Share

-- Device management features: Application manager, Send to Clipboard, Language, File manager, Wireless network reset, Device Reboot
+- Device management features: Application manager, Clipboard synchronization, Language, File manager, Wi-Fi reset, Device Reboot, Audio streaming

-- Test features: Install Application, Auto-Repeat, View Logs, Remote Shell Access, Remote Debug Bridge
+- Test features: Install Application, Auto-Repeat, Log viewer, Remote Debug Bridge